exercism/v3/languages/csharp/exercises/concept/enums/.docs/hints.md

 ### 2. Support unknown log level

-- There's a [default](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/switch#the-default-case) statement to catch all unspecified cases.
+- There is a [special switch case](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/switch#the-default-case) that can be used to catch unspecified cases.

 ### 3. Convert log line to short format